makersacademy/takeaway-challenge/README.md

 What went well
 ------

-* This was my first time using doubles and stubs by myself, and I think it went really well
+* This was my first time using doubles and stubs by myself and I think it went really well
-* The same goes for Depedancy Injection
+* The same goes for Dependency Injection
 * For my second weekend challenge at Makers, I'm pleased that my code was very encapsulated
 * I'm really pleased that I got the Twilio gem working, it was my first time learning a new technology like that by myself